How to Install a Bathroom Vanity in Just 5 Easy Steps

 How do I measure the space for the bathroom vanity to ensure it fits properly?

-To measure the space for your new vanity:
+To accurately measure the area for your new vanity:

-1. Measure the width of the available space, taking into account any skirting boards or baseboards.
+1. Start by measuring the width of the available space, making sure to account for any skirting boards or baseboards.

-2. Next, measure the depth from the wall to any obstructions such as toilets or doors.
+2. Then, measure the depth from the wall to any obstructions, such as toilets or doors.

 These measurements will help you choose a vanity that fits perfectly in your bathroom.